maotovisk/OsuWineMemReader/README.md

 This library allows reading the path of the currently playing beatmap in osu!, for now.
 It was built to be used in a .NET application, more specifically [MapWizard](https://github.com/maotovisk/MapWizard), but it can be used in any .NET application.

-It was also heavily inspired by hwsmm's osumem, used in [cosu-trainer](https://github.com/hwsmm/cosu-trainer).
+It was also heavily inspired by hwsmm's `osumem` implementation, used in [cosutrainer](https://github.com/hwsmm/cosutrainer).

 > **Note:** This library relies on the `process_vm_readv` function, which can not be available in all Linux distributions.
 > Furthermore, the user running the application must be the same as the user running the osu! process in Wine to it work without issues.
 If you are using a different user, you will need to run the application with `sudo` or change the permissions of the osu! process.